Sign up for Funding Circle newsletter!

 These examples illustrate how both businesses and individuals can use debt financing to achieve their goals, whether it’s expanding a business or purchasing a home.
 Debt financing provides access to capital that can be repaid over time, usually with interest, according to the terms of the loan agreement.

 If you have followed the TV show Shark Tank, then you’re familiar with the haggling process after the business owner’s pitch, in which investors offer (and adjust their offers) for upfront capital in exchange for equity (check out a sample deal negotiation with inflatable pad manufacturer, Windcatcher).

-With debt financing, you don’t have to give out a stake in your company.
-Under certain circumstances, you may have to use a piece of machinery, vehicle, or very liquid accounts receivable as a collateral for a loan, but you only would have to give up ownership of that collateral if you were to default on the loan.
+With debt financing, you don’t have to give out an ownership stake in your company.
+Under certain circumstances, you may have to use a piece of machinery, vehicle, or very liquid accounts receivable as collateral for a loan, but you only would have to give up ownership of that collateral if you were to default on the loan.
 Ownership of your company stays with you.

 With company ownership comes control over management decisions.
-Depending on how much ownership you give up to third parties in exchange of equity financing, you’ll find yourself being less nimble to make decisions on your own.
+Depending on how much ownership you give up to third parties in exchange for equity financing, you’ll find yourself being less nimble to make decisions on your own.
 You often will have to seek approval for a mutually agreed list of items, ranging from hiring new personnel to selecting vendors.
-Virtually all equity investors seek some level of authority in the decision making process of companies that they invest in.
+Virtually all equity investors seek some level of authority in the decision-making process of companies that they invest in.

 Regardless of whether they’re charges from a term loan, line of credit or working capital account, any interest paid on money that you borrowed for business activities is tax deductible.

 In Chapter 4 of Publication 535, the IRS indicates that you can “generally deduct as a business expense all interest you pay or accrue during the tax year on debts related to your trade or business” as long as the loan proceeds are used for business expenses and: